Integrated Forest Gardening

 The Complete Guide to Polycultures and Plant Guilds in Permaculture Systems

-Permaculture is a movement that is coming into its own, and the concept of creating plant guilds in permaculture is at the forefront of every farmer’s and gardener’s practice.
-One of the essential practices of permaculture is to develop perennial agricultural systems that thrive over several decades without expensive and harmful inputs: perennial plant guilds, food forests, agroforestry, and mixed animal and woody species polycultures.
+Permaculture is a movement that is coming into its own, and the concept of creating plant guilds is increasingly at the forefront of every farmer’s and gardener’s permaculture practice.

-The massive degradation of conventional agriculture and the environmental havoc it creates has never been as all pervasive in terms of scale, so it has become a global necessity to further the understanding of a comprehensive design and planning system such as permaculture that works with nature, not against it.
-The guild concept often used is one of a “functional relationship” between plants—beneficial groupings of plants that share functions in order to bring health and stability to a plant regime and create an abundant yield for our utilization.
+The guild concept often used is one of a “functional relationship” between plants.
 In other words, it is the integration of species that creates a balanced, healthy, and thriving ecosystem.
 But it goes beyond integration.
-A guild is a metaphor for all walks of life, most importantly a group of people working together to craft works of balance, beauty, and utility.
+A guild is a metaphor for all walks of life, most importantly, a group of people working together to craft works of balance, beauty, and utility.

-What we can observe about natural plant guilds in the wild and the importance of observation;
+- What we can observe about natural plant guilds in the wild and the importance of observation;

-Animal interactions with plant guilds;
+- Animal interactions with plant guilds;

-Steps to guild design, construction, and dynamics: from assessment to design to implementation;
+- Steps to guild design, construction, and dynamics, from assessment to design to implementation;

-Guild project management: budgets, implementation, management, and maintenance.
+- Guild project management: budgets, implementation, management, and maintenance.